Wastewater monitoring suggests COVID-19 transmission may have peaked in Winnipeg on New Year's Day | CBC News

 Wastewater monitoring conducted by the National Microbiology Laboratory suggests the virus that causes COVID-19 was found in the largest quantities in Winnipeg at the beginning of January.

-Samples collected at three out of four locations in Winnipeg — one in each quadrant of the city — suggest the viral load in Manitoba's capital peaked on New Year's Day, Manitoba Public Health said in a statement.
+Samples collected at each of Winnipeg's three sewage-treatment plants suggest the viral load in Manitoba's capital peaked on New Year's Day, Manitoba Public Health said in a statement.

 The province is now working with scientists at the National Microbiology Lab to analyze the data, said public health.